turingschool/backend-curriculum-site/module1/learning_goals.md

 **Familiarity**: student can recognize and describe the concept when needed/appropriate

-A student who graduates from this module will be able to do the following:
+A student who promotes from this module will be able to do the following:

 ## Mastery